sym233/parsejs.dart/README.md

 ## Options

-The `parsejs` function takes the following optional arguments:
+The `jsparser` function takes the following optional arguments:

 - `filename`: An arbitrary string indicating where the source came from.
 For your convenience this will be available on `Node.filename` and on `ParseError.filename`.
 - `firstLine`: The line number to associate with the first line of code.
 Default is 1.
 Useful if code was extracted from an HTML file, and you prefer absolute line numbers.